-There are numerous resources on management practices, but most of them do not actually teach managers how to implement those strategies.
+There are numerous resources on long term care management practices, but most of them do not actually teach managers how to implement those strategies.
 Now, more than ever, long-term care managers need practical advice.
 Nursing homes are facing a staffing crisis on account of the COVID-19 pandemic, and managers who were already overwhelmed are now left thinking about how they will keep their facilities open.

 Outstanding organizational leadership can help any facility overcome low census numbers or the threat of infection.
 This, though, depends on taking the appropriate measures well in advance of potential crises.
 Management is generally prepared to celebrate happy occasions such as birthdays, but rarely do they consider preparing for death in the workplace.
 “You must get in touch with the crisis management team before you need them,” said Reed VanderSlik, a CEO of Baptist Retirement Homes.
 He recently joined the LTC Heroes podcast to discuss the best strategies for developing a cohesive and effective management team: